 - Choose the appropriate Missing data option (see Chapter 7).

 Note: Multiple imputation is not supported with automated outlier removal.
 Using the two together will result in an error.
 Either change the missing value handling option or set the Automated outlier removal percentage to zero.

 - Review the various technical diagnostics, such as testing for outliers and heteroscedasticity

 (see Chapter 8).

 - Review the p-values and standard errors (see Chapter 9).

 - Present the results in the best way (see Chapter 10).

 - Load a data set that contains the variables that you will use as inputs for the driver analysis.

 - From the ribbon, select Anything > Advanced Analysis > Regression > Driver Analysis.

-- Select the Outcome variable and the Predictor(s) variables.
+- Select the Predictor(s) variables.